KING CAT COMICS | OTHER PUBLICATIONS | BUTTONS & T-SHIRTS | HOW TO ORDER

 Felt Pilotes Wonderful Summer Features seven songs recorded by Robert Schneider at Elephant 6, including slow, sad classics like "Long Night", "Say Goodbye", and "Like a Storm" plus a few loud ones and even a happy song!
 The CD is rounded out with the previously unreleased "June My Dear" ep featuring the epic title track and two other favorites.
 Taking its cue from where the singles left off, this is minimalist, mainly quiet and mainly sad, folk-based rock and roll.
 Comparisons to bands like Galaxie 500, Velvet Underground, Neil Young and Nick Drake usually surface, and fans of introspective, slightly dysfunctional rock should check it out.
 10 song CD, $10.00

 Felt Pilotes Digital Tenderness This 2007 release is a homemade CD-R that compiles the two vinyl Felt Pilotes 7"s (Never Satisfied and Moving Day -- see above).
 It's a straight transcription from the actual vinyl, so expect a little surface noise!
-6 song CD, $5.00
+6 song CD, OUT OF STOCK

 Flywheel Dirty On The Shovel Flywheel's tremendous debut album.
 Noisy, garagey rock n roll numbers like "My Worst Fear", "Super Roadie", and "It's Been A While" (also available on 7" vinyl, see above) that vie for time with the haunting pop balladry of "Rod Stewart" (one of my favorite songs ever) and "Fridge" are just a portion of what this record's all about.
 From the chunky Power-Pop opener, "After All", to the loping regret of "It's Over", Dirty on the Shovel is a classic of Australian Pop.
 Seriously, there are few bands I believe in more than Flywheel-- it will be worth your while to give this one a chance!
 13 song CD, cover art by David Nichols, $10.00